mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="truenas-dashboard.png" alt="Screenshot of TrueNAS web dashboard" maxWidth="500px">}}
 {{</gallery>}}

-On TrueNAS, it took me several tries to even figure out how to create a new volume and share it on my network with correct permissions.
+On TrueNAS, it took me several tries to create a new volume and share it on my network.
 You have to jump between several disconnected menus, and there's no hints about what action you need to perform next.
-With Synology, it's hard to get it wrong because there's a complete UI flow when you set up a volume where Synology helps you configure it on the network and give users permissions.
+With Synology, there's a smooth UI flow that guides you through all the required settings.

 I found third-party apps _much_ harder to install on TrueNAS.
 I use Plex Media Server to stream my movie and TV collection.
-Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install.
-TrueNAS required an hour of fiddling and searching through documentation.
+Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install, but it took me an hour of fiddling and searching through documentation.
 By comparison, installing Plex on Synology takes about two minutes.
-You breeze through a user-friendly wizard, and you're done.

-I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else.
-I like supporting open-source software, but if I were recommending a NAS OS to a friend who wasn't as ideologically driven, I'd suggest Synology.
+I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else, and I like supporting open-source software.
+If I were recommending a NAS OS to a friend who wasn't as ideologically driven, I'd suggest Synology.

 ### ZFS

 ZFS is cool, but I actually haven't found a need for most of its features beyond RAID.

-I see people talking about snapshotting, but I haven't found a need.
+I see people talking about snapshotting, but I haven't found a need for it.
 I already have snapshots in my restic backup solution.
 They're not especially convenient, but I've been using restic for two years, and I only recall needing to find a snapshot once.

+One interesting feature is encrypted snapshots.
+You can take snapshots of a data volume without having to decrypt it.
+I have some data that I want to keep encrypted, but I don't need to access it very often, so being able to back it up regularly without decrypting it would be handy.

 ## Video